tamerthamoqa/facenet-pytorch-glint360k/README.md

 be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).

-If you do not wish to use the full VGGFace2 dataset or you want to use another dataset, generate a csv file containing the image paths of the dataset by navigating to the datasets folder and running generate_csv_files.py:
+1. Generate a csv file containing the image paths of the dataset by navigating to the datasets folder and running generate_csv_files.py:
 ```
 usage: generate_csv_files.py [-h] --dataroot DATAROOT [--csv_name CSV_NAME]